nus-cs2103/website-base/admin/appendixE-gitHub.md

 <div id="using-milestones">

 ### Using Milestones:

+We recommend you do the following from milestone v1.1:

 * Use [GitHub milestones](https://help.github.com/articles/about-milestones/) to indicate which issues are to be handled for which milestone by assigning issues to suitable milestones.